SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Platform_SNMP.md

 To enable or disable the polling of the service list, click the toggle button next to **Poll Services**.

-When polling is enabled, active services with their status, description, etc. will be shown in the table in the **Service Monitor Config** page.
+When polling is enabled, active services with their status, description, etc. will be shown in the table on the **Service Monitor Config** page.

 The following options are available in the right-click menu of the Services table:

-- **Validate Services**: Add the selected service(s) into the Services Validation table.
+- **Validate Services**: Add the selected service(s) to the Services Validation table.

 ### Service Monitor Config

 This page allows you to monitor individual active services.
-Monitored services will be in the Services table.
+Monitored services will be listed in the Services table.

 ### Service Validation

-This page allows you to validate selected services according to features like availability in order to monitor inactive services.
+This page allows you to validate selected services according to features such as availability in order to monitor inactive services.

 The following options are available in the right-click menu of the Services Validation table:

-- **Remove Services**: Remove the selected service(s) from Services Validation table.
+- **Remove Services**: Removes the selected service(s) from Services Validation table.

-- **Add Service**: Based on the provided service name, add the service into Services Validation table.
-This is used to add inactive services.
+- **Add Service**: Allows you to add a service with the provided service name to the Services Validation table.
+You can use this to add inactive services.

 ### Network Info